 Morning in Kratie for Mekong Wagtail and Irrawaddy Dolphin.
-Afternoon drive to Sen Monorom
+Afternoon to Phnom Penh via the Cambodian Tailorbird

 In the early morning we'll leave our hotel and board a boat on the Mekong River to look for the Mekong Wagtail, a regional endemic first described for science in 2001.
 This wagtail is restricted to channel island habitats where we may also find Indian Spot-billed Duck, Little Ringed-Plover, and Golden-bellied Gerygone.
 Plying the quiet channels of the braided Mekong River will also provide us with the opportunity to see the rare Irrawaddy dolphins that frequent this part of the river.
-After a late breakfast, we'll drive about two and half hours to Sen Monorom in the Mondilkiri Province, where we'll spend the rest of the afternoon birding roadside areas of the Keo Seima Wildlife Sanctuary, an important forested area of eastern Cambodia.